zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/decrease-transportable-tablespace-import-export-time/decrease-transportable-tablespace-import-export-time.md

 To export in transportable tablespace mode with Oracle Data Pump Export, your tablespaces need to be in read-only mode.
 Starting in Oracle Database 19c, Oracle Data Pump Export has a new parameter, `TTS_CLOSURE_CHECK`, that can decrease export time.
 When `TTS_CLOSURE_CHECK` is set to `TEST_MODE`, you can keep your tablespaces in READ WRITE mode during the export and obtain timing requirements for the export operation.
 Keep in mind that `TEST_MODE` is for testing purposes only and the resulting dump file is unavailable for import.
 Setting the `TTS_CLOSURE_CHECK` to `OFF` skips the closure check and is another way to decrease export time.
 A closure check is unnecessary when the DBA knows that the transportable set is self-contained.

-In this lab, you use Oracle Data Pump Export and Oracle Data Pump Import to export a transportable tablespace from PDB1 (in CDB1) and import it into PDB2.
-You experiment with read-only mode for the tablespace, and try out some parameters that help to decrease export and import time.
+In this lab, you try the time-saving parameters when performing two import and two export operations using Oracle Data Pump Import and Oracle Data Pump Export respectively.
+During the import operations, you set the `TRANSPORTABLE` parameter to `KEEP_READ_ONLY` and then to `NO_BITMAP_REBUILD`.
+During the export operations, you set the `TTS_CLOSURE_CHECK` parameter to `TEST _MODE` and then to `OFF`.
 Use the `workshop-installed` compute instance.

 Estimated Time: 25 minutes